ShaneBurkhart/HomeBrewsterBlog/_posts/2013-10-29-getting-started-with-your-first-batch-of-beer.md

 The book does a very nice job of explaining the different ingredients and equipment while taking you through the brewing process.
 It starts with a very simple extract brew and eventually progresses to an all-grain brew with added ingredients of your choice.
 I highly recommend the book for anyone interested in learning to brew their own beer.

-Anyways, let's get back to breaking the fallacies of home brewing.
+Anyways, let's get back to breaking the fallacies of homebrewing.

 ### Is it hard?